tiny-pilot/tinypilot/README.md

 ## See also

-* [Tiny Pilot Ansible Role](https://github.com/mtlynch/ansible-role-tinypilot): Use [Ansible](https://docs.ansible.com/ansible/latest/index.html) to install Tiny Pilot and all dependencies as a systemd service.
+* [TinyPilot Ansible Role](https://github.com/mtlynch/ansible-role-tinypilot): Use [Ansible](https://docs.ansible.com/ansible/latest/index.html) to install TinyPilot and all dependencies as a systemd service.